-The Responsible Gaming Framework compels the MGC Licensees to implement responsible gaming strategies, with a particular focus on prevention and player protection.
+The Responsible Gaming Framework advises the gaming licensees to implement responsible gaming strategies, with a particular focus on prevention and player protection.
 The Responsible Gaming Framework is organized into the following broad strategies:

 - 1. Commit to corporate social responsibility

 - 2. Support positive play

 - 3. Promote public health and safety within the physical environment

 - 4. Ensure responsible marketing

 - 5. Manage high-risk financial transactions

 - 6. Engage the community

 - 7. Commit to continuous improvement and reporting